 Supplementing assumed nonresidential demand, the City also identified a few site-specific water demand forecasts.
-Specifically, an increase in the Coffee Creek Correction Facility prison population of 650 inmates was assumed, as were three future large water users (two 0.25 mgd users and one 0.5 mgd user), plus three future public schools.
+Specifically, an increase in the Coffee Creek Correction Facility prison population of 650 inmates was assumed (from the current count 1,500 inmates to a future count 2,150 inmates), as were three future large water users (two 0.25 mgd users and one 0.5 mgd user), plus three future public schools.